Skip to main content

 • A set of Scopes the application is permitted to request — the upper bound on what an issued token can do.

 Creating OAuth applications is available on Scale plans and above (Scale, Growth and Mighty Pro).
-The Headless API is in alpha and is being rolled out incrementally.
+The Headless API is in beta and is being rolled out incrementally.
 If you don’t see Integrations > OAuth Applications in Network Admin, your network isn’t in the rollout yet.

 Create an OAuth application